Hidden history of Lewiston PA’s Soldiers and Sailors Monument

 “Volunteer Troops from this county formed the advance of the Grand Union Army of nearly three million enlisted men.
 1861 – 1865” – Soldiers and Sailors Monument

 Granting Hoover’s request, a stone from Lincoln’s tomb was shipped by rail to Lewiston, stipulating the moment be built in the town square.
-Before the Monument’s dedication on June 21, 1906, a thick glass jar sealed with the names of soldiers of soldiers from Mifflin County who served in the Civil War was placed in the cavity behind the Lincoln Stone.
+Before the Monument’s dedication on June 21, 1906, a thick glass jar sealed with the names of soldiers from Mifflin County who served in the Civil War was placed in the cavity behind the Lincoln Stone.
 To this day, the only stone ever removed from Lincoln’s tomb remains a gift to the people of Mifflin County, Pennsylvania.

 Enjoyed reading this article?
 Share with a friend...